-This deed is designed to satisfy the Tax Office requirements to be a ‘fixed trust’ under the Tax Act.
+This deed is designed to satisfy the Tax Office's requirements to be a ‘fixed trust’ under the Tax Act.
 This is relevant in relation to issues such as determining which tax loss rules apply to the trust under the Tax Act and ensuring the income on any distributions paid to a unitholder which is an SMSF is not treated as non-arm’s length income.
-However, you should note that the current views of the courts and the Australian Taxation Office suggest that it is very difficult, and may be impossible, to satisfy the definition of a fixed trust for tax purposes.
+However, you should note that the current views of the courts and the Australian Taxation Office suggest that it is very difficult, and maybe impossible, to satisfy the definition of a fixed trust for tax purposes.
 In an attempt to satisfy the strict requirements of a fixed trust, the trustee has limited flexibility in relation to the unitholder entitlements in the trust.

 NSW Land Tax Fixed Trust